 AntiNote: Just days after the speeches featured here were delivered, the string of arrests and torture of anarchists in Russia continued.
 Meanwhile, the first “Network” trials approach, and solidarity and legal defense efforts are still building.

 Check out the above links and those at the end of this post for more context on these specific depredations of the Russian state.
-But we are reproducing these speeches here now, several months later, because of the broader historical observations within them.
+We are reproducing these particular speeches here now, several months later, because of the broader historical observations within them.
 They help us glimpse both a past and a future, neither of which is pretty, and which many leftists and liberals, both inside and outside Russia, seem unwilling to face.

 Let us please pay heed to this testimony as the “multi-polar” fascist Internationale continues to gather force—perhaps then we can begin to resist rather than get swept up in its current.